 How do I get my @alumni.IU.edu address?

 You have an opportunity to get an @alumni.iu.edu address in the registration process for IU Proud.
 Or, after you’ve become a member, you can sign up through the Member Hub in MyIU.org

 If I sign up for IU Proud, am I eligible to be a volunteer leader?

-All members are welcome to volunteer, but only IU Loyal and IU Life members may serve on the Executive Council and the Board of Managers.
+All members are welcome to become a volunteer leader!
+Only IU Loyal and IU Life members may serve on the Executive Council and the Board of Managers.